 At home, Tina and her husband tend to a small backyard garden along with their flock of three children and chickens.
 She is a firm believer in experiential learning and looks forward to sharing Grow It Green Morristown's message of healthy eating and environmental sustainability with the children of Morris County.

-Ann Kent, Development Manager
+Ann Kent, Development Manager (she/her/hers)

 Ann is thrilled to have joined the team at Grow It Green Morristown.
 She has over 15 years of professional experience in corporate, legal, and non-profit marketing and communications work with a strong interest in local, healthy food, and the importance of our education program.
 As a volunteer, Ann helped to rebuild the Woodland School Garden and serves as the Co-Chair the Landscaping and Gardening Committee at Woodland.
 Last spring, she planted with each grade level at the school.